mariomui/obsidianmd-templates/10--definition-note-template.md

 <%* /**
 - # ---Transient Template Commit Log
+  - v1.1.2 *2025-03-18*
+  - updte basefp to v0.0.6
+  - update filebasename to v0.0.4
+  - v1.1.1
+    - update basefp to v0.0.4
+    - replace wrong emoji pefix on prospects
+  - v1.1.0
+    - Change the helper api below transient to include Abstract link helpers (emoji-ed).
+These helper links serve to notify the user of existing apis.
+Non existent apis will not be there.
+    - collapse the H2 helper guide by default.
+  - v1.0.12 *2025-02-25*
+    - fix typo on the DOC VERSION
+  - v1.0.11 *2025-02-22*
+    - update 20-inlink api
+    - update base filepath
   - v1.0.10 *2025-02-08*
     - Rename Summary api to abstract api
     - Rename the endpoints under - with prefixed ordinality